itzg/redis-stomp-relay/README.md

 ## Some considerations

-All the variables are self explanatory except maybe `stomp-redis-relay.channel-prefix`.
-This *must* be conherent with the value you configure in your client's `StompBrokerRelay` (1)
+* All the variables are self explanatory except maybe `stomp-redis-relay.channel-prefix`.
+This *must* be conherent with the value you configure in your client's `StompBrokerRelay` (1).

+* Instead of `spring.redis.host`, `spring.redis.port` and `spring.redis.password`, you can instead use the short hand config names `redis.host`, `redis.port` and `redis.password`.

+* If no values are configured at all, the the following defaults will be used:

+    `spring.redis.host: localhost`

+    `spring.redis.port: 6379`

+    `stomp-redis-relay.channel-prefix: /channel/`

-Additional Redis connection properties can be set by passing `--spring.redis.` prefixed properties (2)
+* Additional Redis connection properties can be set by passing `--spring.redis.` prefixed properties (2)

 ## External references